 - Income Tax Treatment

-Because the entity type affects so many critical aspects of starting and running a business, it’s essential to research the pros and cons of each and ask for advice and direction from an attorney and accountant or tax advisor.
+Because the entity type affects so many critical aspects of starting and running a business, it’s essential to research the pros and cons of each and ask for advice and direction from an attorney and an accountant or tax advisor.

 Key Considerations When Deciding Between a Single and Multi-Member LLC